Generally, What is Dynamic Pricing?

 However, with the traditional model, prices are fixed and manually set based on the weight and volume of the shipment, as well as the distance traveled.
 Although some may consider this a benefit, it may not reflect the actual market conditions and may result in overpricing or underpricing.
 Overall, class-based freight and dynamic pricing have their own advantages and disadvantages, and the choice of pricing model depends on the specific needs and goals of the carrier or shipper.

-Ride-sharing services such as Uber and Lyft use dynamic pricing to adjust fares based on real-time demand and supply conditions.
+Ride-sharing services like Uber and Lyft use dynamic pricing to adjust fares based on real-time demand and supply conditions.
 Prices can increase during periods of high demand or when there are fewer drivers available.

 Airlines have been using dynamic pricing for decades to adjust prices based on factors such as seasonality, day of the week, and demand fluctuations.
 Airline prices can vary widely based on the time of day, how far in advance the ticket is purchased, and the number of seats remaining on a flight.